frasertweedale/notes-redhat/design/pki-profiles-ldap.rst

 Currently, only *Administrators* can create, modify or delete profiles.
 No changes to this access control are proposed.

+(*alee*) Dogtag uses its own system of acls, which are enforced on the servlet level.
+Creating/changing profiles are done through servlets and access controls are enforced there.
+This allows us to do complex things like requiring agents to disable a profile before an admin can edit it.

+Users do not access the dogtag internal db directly.
+Rather, the db is only accessed via a special system user that performs operations on behalf of the server.

+In any case, this mechanism is not going to change.
+We will keep the same Dogtag servlet ACLs, so the behavior will be the same.

 Command-line utilities
 ^^^^^^^^^^^^^^^^^^^^^^